Table of Contents

 - Taking Care of Yourself

 Hepatitis is an inflammation, or swelling, of the liver.
-Alcohol, drugs (including street drugs, over-the-counter medications, and prescription medications), poisons, and several viruses can all cause hepatitis.
+Alcohol, drugs (including street drugs, over-the-counter medications, prescription medications, and complementary or alternative medications), poisons, and several viruses can cause hepatitis.
 Viral hepatitis is the term used for any inflammation of the liver caused by a virus.

 Signs of hepatitis include: